-5.2.1 Occurrence of the Initialization Problem
+Occurrence of the Initialization Problem 5.2.1

-More complex feature extraction algorithms can always achieve more accurate object recognition and tracking; however, they will incur longer processing times (for clarity, we briefly compare the performance of several feature extraction algorithms in Table 1, all images are pre-processed to have equal length and width), thus causing service initialization problems.
+More complex feature extraction algorithms can always achieve more accurate object recognition and tracking;

+TABLE 1 Comparison Between Different Feature Extraction Algorithms however, they will incur longer processing times (for clarity, we briefly compare the performance of several feature extraction algorithms in Table 1, all images are pre-processed to have equal length and width), thus causing service initialization problems.
 In this case, the user needs to wait for a significant amount of time to receive the processing result after capturing the first frame, which degrades the UX.